Onionfox00001/COS30049/README.md

 ## Getting Started

 ### Prerequisites
-Install Visual Studio Code to open the code file.
+Install Visual Studio Code to open the code file.<br>
-Install python.
+Install python.<br>
-Connect to the Swinburne VPN.
+Connect to the Swinburne VPN.<br>
 Make sure you have Node.js and npm installed on your machine.

 - Node.js: [Download and Install Node.js](https://nodejs.org/)